joelouthan/Theologicus/src/doctrine-christ-saves/07-perfect-work-of-christ.md

 >John 3:36 The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

-So, quite simply, by seeing the wrath of God in both Testaments, we know that God is eternally God past, present, and future.
+So, quite simply, by seeing the wrath of God in both Testaments, we know that God is eternally God, past, present, and future.

-But what about His love, mercy, and grace?
+But what about his love, mercy, and grace?
 What about gospel of God, which Paul rightly declares to be "the power of God in salvation for those who believe, to the Jew first and also the Greek," to which he was not ashamed of?
 (Romans 1:16-17)

-To try to speak of God’s grace upon constant grace, His daily renewed mercies, and His steadfast love throughout the Bible, I believe we have to also look at his righteousness throughout the Bible.
+To try to speak of God’s grace upon constant grace, his daily renewed mercies, and his steadfast love throughout the Bible, I believe we have to also look at his righteousness throughout the Bible.

 But what is righteousness?
 Oxford defines it as "Of a person: acting or disposed to act rightly or justly; conforming to the precepts of divine law or accepted standards of morality; upright, virtuous.”[^righteous] When God defines it, he takes it to that next proverbial level: "To stand upright in the presence of God.”
 That is to say: to be without sin, to be perfect.

 Here’s the reality: we don’t know a time or place ever in our lives or in our souls that was without the effects and consequences of sin.
 We cannot fully comprehend what it truly means to be perfect and righteous.

 Can we?
-Even saying something like "That dress is perfect!” or "This gift is so perfect” really doesn’t mean the same thing as to call a person perfect or righteous.
+Even saying something like "That dress is perfect!” or "This gift is so perfect” really doesn’t mean the same thing as calling a person perfect or righteous.

 And yet, the Creator God of the universe requires us to be perfect, never to perish, and more so than that, to be with Him forever.
 To be with God now and forever requires you to be free from sin, never have known sin, committed any sin, or failed to do the thing you were supposed to do.

-And when we are face with the objective truth that God requires perfection in order be declared righteous, there are usually three reactions.
+And when faced with the objective truth that God requires perfection to be declared righteous, people usually respond in three ways.

-One is hubris.
+One reaction is hubris.
 "Well, I guess I'd better roll up my sleeves and get to work.
 I know I can do this if I maintain perfect control of myself, but more so, if I can also control those people around me and the world around me.
 If everyone acts right, I can be right and my life will be perfect.”

-Two is despair.
+The second response is despair.
 "Oh my God!
 I cannot possibly obey God!
 What can I even do?”

-Three is apathy.
+Last response is apathy.
 "Why even bother?
 This impossible.
 Screw God, his people, and his made-up laws.
 They are not real and made up anyway.”

 And all three lead not to joy and pleasures but to destruction and death.

 That monster, Satan, came to kill, steal, and destroy.
 And Satan has already come into our world and did just that.
 Think about this: Adam and Eve had it all.
 Not because they had all their needs met, but even more, they had it all because they had God.
-They were already righteous with their God our Father.
+They were already righteous in their dealings with their God, our Father.
 But in the original parents’ fatal mistake, God doesn’t respond with instant judgment.
 Instead, God lovingly and calmly comes into our world, evident by simply strolling through the coolness of the garden, looking for His two lost children.

 God calls out, "Adam, where are you?
 Why are you wearing those ridiculous things?
 Who said you were naked?”

 In other words, "What’s wrong?
 Tell me, Son.
 Tell me, daughter.
 What is wrong?”

 God doesn’t respond out of judgment alone, although he alone rightfully judges.
-He did not instantly cause them to drop dead--although their bodies along with the rest of creation began. their decay unto death.
+He did not instantly cause them to drop dead--although their bodies, along with the rest of creation, began their decay unto death.
 God doesn’t just respond out of righteousness.
 No, God reacts fully and truly out of everything he is, perfectly and fully.

 It is out of the perfection and fullness of God’s love, desires, affections, mercy, grace, justice, righteousness, patience, peace, holiness, aseity, omnipotence, omniscience, and omnipresence that we can fully see in God’s response.: